Vision GNN: An Image is Worth Graph of Nodes: Approach

 \paragraph{Graph-level processing.} To be general, we start from the features $X\in\mathbb{R}^{N\times D}$.
 We first construct a graph based on the features: $\mathcal{G}=G(X)$.
 A graph convolutional layer can exchange information between nodes by aggregating features from its neighbor nodes.
 Specifically, graph convolution operates as follows:

 where $W_{agg}$ and $W_{update}$ are the learnable weights of the aggregation and update operations, respectively.
-More concretely, the aggregation operation compute the representation of a node by aggregating features of neighbor nodes:
+More concretely, the aggregation operation computes the representation of a node by aggregating features of neighbor nodes, and the update operation further merge the aggregated feature:

 where $\mathcal{N}(\mathbf{x}_i^{l})$ is the set of neighbor nodes of $\mathbf{x}_i^{l}$.
 Here we adopt max-relative graph convolution~\cite{deepgcn} for its simplicity and efficiency:

 where the bias term is omitted.
 The above graph-level processing can be denoted as $X'=\text{GraphConv}(X)$.